Introduction

 Great R packages solve common problems.

-The beauty of an R package mental model is that you’ll inevitably notice the similarities across common problems.
-Creating packages that define and solve common problems in your workflow can sometimes be some of the most popular/valuable contributions (see datapasta and reprex).
+The advantage of having a mental model for R packages is that you will often observe similarities in common problems.
+Developing packages that address and solve frequent issues in your workflow can lead to some of the most valuable and popular contributions, as seen with packages like datapasta and reprex`.

 Packages to know